exclm/pysql/docs/source/comparison.rst

 the history of SQL\*Plus commands issued during the session.
 SQL\*Plus on UNIX does not provide this feature.
 You can restore the feature, however, by installing a free GNU tool called `rlwrap`, then invoking SQL*\Plus under it: `rlwrap sqlplus me@instance`.
 `rlwrap` can also provide cursor-key history to senora, and in fact to any command-line program.

-Gqlplus, YASQL, and sqlpython provide cursor-key command history out of the box.
+Gqlplus and sqlpytyhon provide cursor-key command history out of the box; Senora and YASQL do also, provided that the Term::ReadLine::Perl module has been installed (see Installation).

 In addition, senora and sqlpython have a `history` or `hi` command that gives a numbered list of all commands issued in the session.